Unidata/docker-nctests/tests-regression/README.md

 ### Select HDF5 Version to Use

 * `H5VER` - Set to the version you want to use.
-Default: `1.10.8`
+Default: `1.14.3`
   * Introduced in version `1.9.3`.
-  * Pass `-e HELP=TRUE` to the container at runtime to see which HDF5 versions are available.
-* `HDF5SRC` - If non-empty, the specified HDF5 version will be downloaded, compiled and installed at runtime instead of using the pre-built version.
+  * If non-empty, the specified HDF5 version will be downloaded, compiled and installed at runtime instead of using the pre-built version.
     * Example: -e HDF5SRC="1.14.3"

 ### Compiler Option